dotnet/fsharp/TESTGUIDE.md

 ### Tests runnable in any configuration

-The following tests sets can be run in Release or Debug mode, with or without the `-ci` argument.
+The following testsets can be run in Release or Debug mode, with or without the `-ci` argument.

     .\build -testCompiler -c Release
     .\build -testDesktop -c Release
     .\build -testCoreClr -c Release
     .\build -testFSharpCore -c Release
-    .\build -testScripting -c Release
+    .\build -testScripting -c Release*
     .\build -testVs -c Release

+TODO: verify testVs/CoreClr/Desktop.
+Rest is done.

+* This testset currently has three failing tests.

 ### Tests that are Windows-only